johruf/CRSP_on_WRDS_introduction/README.md

 ## Updates

-February 2024: Minor changes, including a short discussion concerning a data error in stocknames_v2 (see Notebook 2).
+February 2024: Minor changes, including a short discussion concerning a data error in the table stocknames_v2 (see Notebook 2), provided  by WRDS.